Otis Worldwide: 21st century

-In 2002, Ari Bousbib became president of Otis.

-Didier Michaud-Daniel became president of the company in 2008.
 In 2011, Otis acquired its competitor Marshall Elevator for an undisclosed amount.
-Beginning in 2011, Otis cut its manufacturing operations in Nogales and supply-chain operations in Tucson, Arizona, as part of a consolidation of manufacturing operations in Florence, South Carolina, where Otis purchased a former Maytag facility on 92 acres.
+Beginning in 2011, Otis cut its manufacturing operations in Nogales, Mexico, and supply-chain operations in Tucson, as part of a consolidation of manufacturing operations in Florence, South Carolina, where Otis purchased a former Maytag facility on 92 acres.
 As part of the consolidation, Otis shut down its Bloomington facility in 2012.

-In February 2012, Pedro Sainz de Baranda was named president of the company, replacing Michaud-Daniel.
 In October 2013, Otis won its biggest ever contract to date, to supply 670 elevators and escalators to the Hyderabad Metro.
 Its second biggest contract had been in 2012, to supply 349 elevators for the Hangzhou metro.
 In 2015, Otis had to slow its expansion in Asia after orders in the region started to drop.

-On October 9, 2017, Judy Marks was named president of Otis Elevator Company, replacing Philippe Delpech.
-In January 2018, Otis inaugurated the installation of the world's longest double-deck elevator (30 elevators) in the 555-meter Lotte World Tower in Seoul.
+In January 2018, Otis Elevator Korea was recognized by Elevator World with its "New Construction Project of the Year" for the company's installation of the world's longest double-deck elevator (30 elevators) in the 555-meter Lotte World Tower in Seoul.
 The "sky shuttle" can take 54 passengers from the 2nd floor to the 121st floor in 1 minute.
 On November 26, 2018, United Technologies announced it would spin off Otis Elevator into an independent company.
 Its headquarters are to remain in Connecticut.
 In 2019, Otis geared up its artificial intelligence technology by capitalizing on predictive technologies.

+In July 2022, Otis elevator company sold its business in Russia to S8 Capital holding.
+The holding received equipment, technologies and staff.
+In addition, the American side guaranteed uninterrupted supplies of the necessary spare parts.
+In early August, a new production line was launched.
+Since the end of January 2023, the company has been manufacturing products there under the Meteor Lift brand.

 Notable installations

-Otis has installed elevators in some of the world's most famous structures, including:
+Otis has installed elevators in some of the world's most famous structures, including the world's tallest: